venkat-ranganathan/projects/index.md

 ## Pololu 3pi IR reflectance sensor repair

-I broke off one the 3pi's IR reflectance sensor off by repeatedly crashing it into a wall (by accident) at high speeds while learning how to adjust the left/right motor speeds.
+I broke off one the 3pi's IR reflectance sensors by repeatedly crashing it into a wall (by accident) at high speeds while learning how to adjust the left/right motor speeds.
 Since the five IR reflectance sensors are connected in series, when one doesn't work, all of them stop working.

 Since the sensor broke off cleanly, I first tried to match up the orientation of the sensor to the sensor contact points on the 3pi and super glue it back on, but that didn't work.